Tturna/Tturna/README.md

 I make software and music.
 I use C# and Python.
 I make music with Reaper.

+- Check out my <a href="https://www.linkedin.com/in/eemeli-juponaho-1a9199156/">LinkedIn</a>
+- Find me on <a href="https://twitter.com/ArttuRna">Twitter</a>

-I will add some social links here when I get some content done.
+I will add more social links here when I get some content done.
 Soon™️